rust-lang/reference/src/expressions/tuple-expr.md

 | `(0.0, 4.5)`         | `(f64, f64)` |
 | `("x".to_string(), )` | `(String, )`  |
 | `("a", 4usize, true)`| `(&'static str, usize, bool)` |

-### Tuple expression attributes

-[Inner attributes] are allowed directly after the opening parenthesis of a tuple expression in the same expression contexts as [attributes on block expressions].

 ## Tuple indexing expressions